desihub/specex/README.md

 ## Using specex for DESI

-Access to specex in python is through a shard object library and desi_compute_psf See desispec.scripts.desi_compute_psf for more details on how to run specex for multiple bundles in serial or parallel and then merge.
+Access to specex in python is through a shard object library and desi_compute_psf See [desispec.scripts.specex](https://github.com/desihub/desispec/blob/spx_io_refactor/py/desispec/scripts/specex.py) for more details on how to run specex for multiple bundles in serial or parallel and then merge.
 Here is an example:
 ```
 from desispec.psfio import run_specex